bruvellu/terebratalia-wnts/2-text/wnt.md

 ## *Terebratalia transversa* has a conserved repertoire of Wnt genes

-Wnt genes encode secreted glycoproteins with a conserved series of cysteine residues [@Nusse1992-oi].
 Metazoans have a large Wnt repertoire with 13 subfamilies [@Kusserow2005-xd; @Croce2009-vv; @Cho2010-eb].
 To characterize the Wnt complement of the brachiopod *Terebratalia transversa*, we surveyed our transcriptomic and genomic resources for Wnt genes using similarity searches with known Wnt genes from other animals.
 We identified 13 Wnt genes with representatives of 12 of the 13 Wnt subfamilies (@fig:wnt-tree).